maplesyruppppppp/cne-dropShadow/TUTORIAL.md

 	dropShadow.curZoom = 1; // the current zoom for your drop shadow
 	dropShadow.threshold = 0.1; // the brightness for your drop shadow
 	dropShadow.antialiasAmt = 2; // the amount of antialias for your drop shadow
+	dropShadow.pixelPerfect = false; // whether the pixels are aligned perfectly dropShadow.flipX = false; // whether your drop shadow is flipped horizontally dropShadow.flipY = false; // whether your drop shadow is flipped vertically

 	dropShadow.loadAltMask(Paths.image('my_mask')); // loads an alternate mask
 	dropShadow.maskThreshold = 0; // an alternate brightness threshold for your drop shadow